- please note that the deadline for our scholarships has expired -

 - Previous participants of the project

 Selection is NOT based on academic merit, originality or complexity.
 We aim for enthusiasm, dedication and creativity.
-In the past years even students who were not enrolled in an anthropology program got scholarships for the project.
+In the past years even students who were not enrolled in an anthropology program received scholarships for the project.

-Initial candidates are invited to propose two or more creative research concepts that can be built upon fieldwork performed during one session of the summer school.
-So the research topic has to relate to something on which you can do fieldwork on Malta, and preferably Gozo.
+Candidates are invited to propose two or more creative research concepts that can be built upon fieldwork performed during one session of the summer school on Gozo (Malta).

 From these proposals, the scholarship review board will select 15 candidates to work out a more detailed research plan within a deadline of two months (January/February).
 These 15 proposals will be ranked and scholarships will be divided according to this ranking.
 The top ranked proposals will be granted a full scholarship, others will receive a partial scholarship.
 None of the scholarships include airfare from and to to Malta.

 In the first stage:

-- All submissions will compete equally.
-You are allowed to send in as much research ideas as you like.
+- You are allowed to send in as many research ideas as you like.
+All submissions will compete equally.

-- Applicants are asked to focus on creativity and an initial-stage argumentation on why the research is valuable.
+- Applicants are asked to be creative, and to focus on why the research is valuable.